virtualritz/nsi-docs/docs/c-api.rst

 synchronizing the render with interactive calls that might have been issued.
 The function accepts :

-.. table:: NSIRenderControl() optional parameters
+.. table:: NSIRenderControl() optional arguments
     :widths: 3 1 2 4

     +------------------------+----------+----------------------------------------------------+